nickyiliwang0000/h/react-and-firebase/reusable-components.md

 As we learned in a previous lesson, props are a way to pass data from one component to another.
 Props are references to information that get passed between components and that affect the way components are rendered.

-If we wanted to build a simple component that displayed a featured park, it might look like this:
+If we wanted to build a function component that displayed a featured park, it might look like this:

 ```javascript
 const FeaturedPark = (props) => {